- Letter from the Editor

 Once verified, we will correct the story on the website as soon as possible.
 Where appropriate, the fact a correction has been made will be noted on the story and/or on the corrections and clarifications page.

-If you have an issue about how the Chronicle has written about you personally or has treated you and wish to make a formal complaint over a potential breach of the Editor's Code of Practice, please see Trinity Mirror's Complaints Policy and Procedure.
+If you have an issue about how the Chronicle has written about you personally or has treated you and wish to make a formal complaint over a potential breach of the Editor's Code of Practice, please see Reach plc's Complaints Policy and Procedure.

 You can also contact IPSO for advice.